Term Topics

 There will be lots of role play, as well as some interactive games in our big LCD screen to support the activities.

-This term we will be learning all about nursery rhymes.
+We will be learning all about nursery rhymes.

 We will be reading them, drawing them, talking about them, coming up with new endings, and lots more.
 Nursery rhymes have a hugely positive impact on a child’s language and literacy development.
-Here are some of their benefits:

 · They are a great way into learning early phonic skills